 American National Standards Institute (ANSI) and American Society of Safety Engineers (ASSE) have published multiple standards for lab ventilation, hood monitoring, face velocities, and exhaust.
 Their standards state that a routine performance test should be conducted annually.
 Additionally, evaluation should take place whenever a significant change has been made to the operational characteristics of the system.

-Finally, the National Fire Protection Association (NFPA) has their standard on fire protection for laboratories using chemicals.
-This standard provides basic requirements to protect life and property through prevention and control of fires and explosions in laboratory operations.
+Finally, the National Fire Protection Association (NFPA) has its standard on fire protection for laboratories using chemicals.
+This standard provides basic requirements to protect life and property through the prevention and control of fires and explosions in laboratory operations.
 The NFPA says that a device should be inspected when installed or modified and then annually, thereafter.

 The organizations mentioned above have published their standards and recommendations, but it is suggested to perform visual inspections on a daily basis.
 Operators should check the fume hood for visible airflow blockage such as large items or containers near the slot opening.
 Other daily inspections include holding a tissue at the opening to observe inward airflow, maintaining clean surfaces inside the hood, and keeping the sash at an appropriate height when working and not working in the hood.